manell0/MileStone-2-emoji-memory/README.md

 ### Color Scheme

-The main colors used throughout the website are a mixture of dark green, White and orange.
+The main colors used throughout the website are a mixture of dark green, white, and orange.

 Also has black text so that there will be a distinct difference, and it will be visible well.

-The chosen color scheme are chosen to get a clear and nice view to integrate with.
+The chosen color scheme is chosen to get a clear and nice view to integrate with.

-- I Find the color combination on site [COLORS](https://coolors.co/)
+- I find the color combination on-site [COLORS](https://coolors.co/)

 ### Typography